JorgeGuerraPires/jorgeguerrapires.github.io/README.md

-#
+# This is my sample static page, a git page

-Go to jorgeguerrapires.github.io for seeing this page in action!! 💪❤🙏🙏
+Go to www.jorgeguerrapires.github.io for seeing this page in action!! 💪❤🙏🙏